dingo-gw/dingo/docs/source/example_toy_npe_model.md

 ```

 Notice the results don't look very promising, but this is expected as the settings used in this
 example are not enough to warrant convergence.
+Dingo should also automatically generate a cornerplot which will
+be displayed under outdir_GW150914.